wso2/docs-mg/en/docs/how-tos/endpoints/overriding-endpoint-information/overriding-endpoints-for-developer-first-approach-apis.md

 #### Overriding a single endpoint at runtime which is protected by basic authentication

 Use the following command to start WSO2 Microgateway.
-Here the system variables are provided at server start-up to override the endpoint of the API, which has been added to WSO2 API Microgateway using an OpenAPI definition.
+Here the endpoint details are provided at server start-up as command line arguments to override the endpoint of the API, which has been added to WSO2 API Microgateway using an OpenAPI definition.

 ``` tab="Format"
 gateway <path-to-MGW-executable-file> --<endpoint-name>_<endpoint-type>_endpoint_<endpoint-index>="<endpoint_URL>" --<endpoint-name>_<endpoint-type>_basic_password=<password>